spenoir/django-admintools-bootstrap/README.rst

 https://bitbucket.org/salvator/django-admintools-bootstrap

 I've developed it to fit into my preferred Django stack that includes mediagenerator and SASS.
+I'm currently trying to get this included as part of Django proper.
+Please star it if you would like to see it included as part of Django.
 I've also updated to Bootstrap 3 and fixed a few bugs, as well as restyling things and including Glyphicons.